rhagarty/increase-retail-revenues-leveraging-hybrid-cloud-on-mainframes/README.md

    ![alt text](images/vsl000-2.png "Create app")

-## Create three place holder apps in Bluemix Cloud Foundry Database
+## Create three place holder apps in the Cloud Foundry Database

 ### Create a new App for the Virtual Shopping List Recommendation Web Service (vslrecws).